 - Sign up for a VPN service that has a good range of servers in different cities across the US, such as NordVPN.

 - Download and install the app, and complete the registration process.

 - Connect to a server in a city in the US that has the rights to show the game on MLB.tv.

 - Go to MLB.tv on your web browser, and start watching.

 How to avoid MLB.tv blackouts on Fire TV or Fire Stick

 You can watch any MLB.tv fixture you like on your Amazon Fire TV or Fire Stick.
-All you need is a VPN.
+To execute MLB tv blackout workaround on Fire Stick all you need is a VPN.
 Here’s how to do it:

 - Choose a VPN provider on your computer or smartphone.
 NordVPN is one of the best.

 - Download and install the VPN app from the Amazon Appstore.

 - Connect to a server in a location where the game you’re trying to watch is available.